utk11/Documentation/Methodolgy.typ

     + Using kinematic constraints:<Kinematic>
         This method condenses all the FEA nodes at the interface to a single node for ease of modelling.
 It is achieved by kinematically constraining the neighboring nodes to a single node called the coupling node which is located in the middle.
 In FEA kinematic constraints are handled by master-slave method, Lagrange multipliers and penalty methods. @guHandlingConstraintsFiniteElement2009.
 Abaqus uses the master-slave method in some cases and Lagrange multiplier method in others.
+The theory of the master - slave method is explained :
-        #figure(image("Pictures/Kinematic node.png", width: 50%),caption: "")
+        #figure(image("Pictures/Kinematic node.png", width: 50%),caption: "Kinematic coupling in Abaqus")
+        $
+          K u_"global" = f _"global" \
+          u_"global" = T * u_"constrained" \
+          K * T * u_"constrained" = f _"global"\
+          T^' * K * T * u_"constrained" = T^' *f _"global" \
+          hat(K)*u_"constrained" = hat(f)_"constrained"
+        $
+        By performing the above manipulation the constrained nodes are removed and only the master node is retained.
     + Manually:<Manually>
         In this case the kinematic quantity coming from RBD is given as a boundary condition to all the interface nodes.
 And an average of the reaction force coming from all the nodes is calculated to revert back.

-#pagebreak()
 === Explicit coupling<ExplicitCoupling>
 Building on @IE there are two ways to couple FEA and RBD using the explicit method -
 #figure(image("Pictures/drawing.svg"),caption: "Explicit Coupling Schematic")